 Samples were purified using AgencourtAMPure XP reagent and Eppendorf 96-well plate manufactured by Beckman Coulter, a US company.
 After the reagent was vortexed at 25 oC, the PCR mixture and Amplification Primer Mix in the ION Ampliseq Library Kit 2.0, produced by Thermo Fisher Scientific, USA, was placed on ice.
 After this step, a 70% ethyl alcohol solution was prepared and an equal volume of AMPure XP reagent was slowly added to each well for the samples on the Eppendorf 96-well plate and the wells were protected from light and air.
 After this step, it was kept at room temperature by vortexing for 15 seconds at 1500 rotations per minute.
 The Eppendorf 96-well plate was left on the magnetic stand to remove the supernatant, and the previously prepared ethyl alcohol solution was added to each well.
 Following the washing step, the supernatant portion was separated.
-After the application of ethyl alcohol was repeated, washing was carried out once more and the Eppendorf 96-well plate was used, which performs enzymatic digestion of gDNA used for the control of the patients' amplified cDNAs and enzyme functionality.
+After the application of ethyl alcohol was repeated, washing was carried out once more and the Eppendorf 96-well plate was again held at room temperature and on the magnetic stand.
+Ncol enzyme was used, which performs enzymatic digestion of gDNA used for the control of the patients' amplified cDNAs and enzyme functionality.